-The Paulson & Co. chief earned a whopping $4.9 billion in 2010.
+The Paulson & Co. chief earned a whopping $4.9 billion in 2010, according to AR magazine's annual Rich List.
 That topped both his own 2007 payday, $3.7 billion in a year when his hedge funds produced triple-digit returns betting against subprime mortgages, and Tepper's $4 billion payday in 2009.

 Last year, the Appaloosa Management chief had to settle for fourth place, with total earnings of $2.2 billion.

 "In 2001, the combined income of the top hedge fund managers was less than $5 billion—about what Paulson alone made in 2010," AR editor Michelle Celarier.

 All told, the highest-paid 25 hedge managers earned $22.07 billion, more than $3 billion less than the group collectively earned in 2009.
 Indeed, making the top 25 list took just $210 million in earnings last year, compared to $350 million in 2009.

 But the six managers who took home at least $1 billion last year—down from seven the prior year—will take it.